MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/platform-capabilities-and-apis/holographic-remoting-custom-data-channels.md

 winrt::Microsoft::Holographic::AppRemoting::IDataChannel::OnClosed_revoker m_customChannelClosedEventRevoker;
 ```

 After a connection is successfully established, you can create new data channels from either the remote side, the player side, or both.
 Both the RemoteContext and the PlayerContext provide a ```CreateDataChannel()``` method for creating data channels.
 The first parameter is the channel ID, which is used to identify the data channel in later operations.
-The second parameter is the priority, which specifies the priority with which data of this channel is transferred to the other side.
-On the remote side valid channel IDs are from 0 up to and including 63.
-On the player side valid channel IDs are from 64 up to and including 127.
-Valid priorities are ```Low```, ```Medium```, or ```High``` (on both sides).
+The second parameter is the priority that specifies with which priority data of this channel is transferred to the other side.
+On the remote side, valid channel IDs range from 0 up to and including 63.
+On the player side, valid channel IDs are from 64 up to and including 127.
+Valid priorities are ```Low```, ```Medium```, or ```High```.

 To start the creation of a data channel on the **remote** side:
 ```cpp